StrataEdition/Memory-Recoil-EPK/index.md

 *"Hard-drives spinning, the byproducts of a skipped line.
 Memories compressed and spat out in the dark spaces of a semi-compressed storage device."*

-After his critically acclaimed debut release *ScanDisk* ([The Quietus](https://thequietus.com/quietus-reviews/partial-defrag-scandisk-review/), [NINA Staff Pick](https://www.ninaprotocol.com/articles/partial-defrag-scandisk)), Partial Defrag is returning on STRATA with a 4-tracks EP *Memory Recoil*.
+After his critically acclaimed debut release *ScanDisk* ([The Quietus](https://thequietus.com/quietus-reviews/partial-defrag-scandisk-review/), [NINA Staff Pick](https://www.ninaprotocol.com/articles/partial-defrag-scandisk)), Partial Defrag is returning on STRATA with a new 4-tracks EP titled *Memory Recoil*.
 Moving from vorteic sound design to ditehring piano motifs Memory Recoil ventures deeper into the heart of the hard-drive, where memory is exploded and re-combined into new heart-felt...(continue)

 <br>
 <img src="memoryRecoil_Cover.JPG" alt="Memory Recoil Cover" class="centered-image">